InfinityFlowPrinting/InfinityFlow-S1/S1-CAD/README.md

 # S1-CAD

-This folder contains STL files for the Infinity Flow S1, including a full assembly model and separate folders for each roller size (1kg, 3kg, and 5kg).
-The files are provided to help users visualize the S1’s dimensions in their CAD models and to print specific roller components if needed.

-## Contents

-- **Full Assembly**:
-  - `S1_Full_Assembly.stl`: A complete model of the S1.
-Use this file to add the full assembly into your CAD software to understand the space requirements for the S1 in your setup.

-- **Roller Folders**:
+The `S1-CAD` folder contains CAD files that enable users to incorporate the Infinity Flow S1 into their 3D printer setups.
+This includes a complete model of the S1 device to help with layout planning and STL files for printable roller components.

+### Folder Structure

+1. **S1-Main-Assembly/**: Contains the full assembly model of the S1, allowing users to assess the space it will occupy in their printing environment.
-  Each roller size has its own folder with multiple STL parts required for assembly:
+2. **S1-Rollers/**: Contains STL files for rollers designed to fit 1kg, 3kg, and 5kg filament spools.
+Each roller type has its own folder with assembly instructions for users wishing to print the rollers themselves.

-  - **1kg Roller**:
-    - Located in `1kg_Roller/`
-    - Contains all necessary STL files for assembling the 1kg roller

-  - **3kg Roller**:
-    - Located in `3kg_Roller/`
-    - Contains all necessary STL files for assembling the 3kg roller

-  - **5kg Roller**:
-    - Located in `5kg_Roller/`
-    - Contains all necessary STL files for assembling the 5kg roller
+For more details on each roller, including assembly instructions, please refer to the `README.md` files in each roller’s folder.

-## Usage
+### Usage

-1. **Importing into CAD Software**:
-   Import the `.stl` files into your CAD software to view the S1 assembly or specific roller components.
-This can help with layout planning, particularly for space and placement within your 3D printer setup.
+- **Main Assembly**: Import the `S1_Full_Assembly.stl` file into your CAD software to determine the space requirements for the S1 in your setup.

-2. **3D Printing**:
-   - Navigate to the specific roller folder (1kg, 3kg, or 5kg) based on your filament spool size.
-   - Use the included STL files to print each part and assemble the roller.
-Ensure appropriate print settings for material strength and accuracy based on your 3D printer.
+- **Rollers**: Choose the roller size suited to your filament spool, and follow the specific instructions within each roller folder to print and assemble it.